Robert Destro: Career

 In September 2019, Destro became the Assistant Secretary of State for Democracy, Human Rights, and Labor.
-In October 2020, he was appointed the as the U.S. Special Coordinator for Tibetan Issues, a role that "will lead U.S. efforts to promote dialogue between the People’s Republic of China (PRC) and the Dalai Lama or his representatives; protect the unique religious, cultural, and linguistic identity of Tibetans; and press for their human rights to be respected."
+In October 2020, he was appointed as the U.S. Special Coordinator for Tibetan Issues, a role that "will lead U.S. efforts to promote dialogue between the People’s Republic of China (PRC) and the Dalai Lama or his representatives; protect the unique religious, cultural, and linguistic identity of Tibetans; and press for their human rights to be respected."

 Destro stated that he and the US support complete autonomy for Tibet, which is the Dalai Lama's position.
 He cited the fact that half a million Tibetans had entered forced labour as a violation of human rights.
 He said that he believes that "all people should be allowed access to Tibet" and restated the US's position that the only one to choose the Dalai Lama's successor should be the Dalai Lama himself.

-On 15 October 2020, he met with Lobsang Sangay at the Harry S Truman Building, which was seen as US recognition of the Tibetan government-in-exile.
+On 15 October 2020, he met with Lobsang Sangay at the Harry S Truman Building, which India Today stated "is being seen as Washington’s recognition of the Tibetan government-in-exile."

 He stated that he was aware of a security audit of Ultrasurf commissioned by the United States Department of State.

 Destro confirmed to the Washington Post that, during the 2021 United States Capitol attack, he met in the State Department with "Big Lie" supporters Joe Oltmann, a Colorado podcaster, and Matthew DePerno, lawyer and candidate in the 2022 Michigan Attorney General election.
 While Destro declined to disclose the substance of the meeting, Oltmann posted on social media that he had met with "the right people" in the State Department and that "they said, 'If this [the false claims of irregularities in the 2020 US Presidential election ] is true, this is a coup.'"